MiahDrao97/iter_z/README.md

 ### Fold
 Fold the iteration into a single value of a given type.
+An initial value is fed into the context's `accumulate()` method with the current item, and the result is assigned to a collector value.
+That collector value is continued is each subsequent call to `accumulate()` with each element in the iterator, reassigning its value the result until the end of the enumeration.

 Parameters:
 - `self`: method receiver (non-const pointer)
 - `TOther` is the return type
+- `context` must define the method `fn accumulate(@This(), TOther, T) TOther`
 - `init` is the starting value of the accumulator
-- `context` must define the method `fn accumulate(@This(), TOther, T) TOther` A classic example of fold would be summing all the values in the iteration.
+A classic example of fold would be summing all the values in the iteration.
 ```zig
 const Sum = struct {